Code-Institute-Submissions/bloobsky-Milestone2-2/README.md

 5) Map - withing using of Google Maps would return the location of your home ()
 6) FAQ - Frequently Asked Questions for general help or enquires.

+a) Bill Smith wanted to remotely control lightning in his home.
+He always forgot to trip a switch when he leaves his home.
+To accomplish that he can use my website to remotely and independently control lighting in every room.
+b) Jonathan Mayers was tired of forgetting to switch on the alarm.
+He usually has to come back from time to time to set the alarm up.
+For the rescue come my website.
+He can do it now with on simply click on the website.
+c) Anna Jones was looking for a thermostat setup.
+She usually come back to her cold home and needed to set it up manually.
+The system proposed enables her that function to set up thermostat for designated temperature.

 # Testing

 Website was tested using 3 devices: Desktop PC, Tablet (Samsung a300) and smartphone (Samsung s8).
 Website was also tested using Inspect function in Google Chrome<br/>